St Sidwells: Geography

 St Sidwell's comprises part of Exeter City Centre (Sidwell Street) to the west and a residential area to the east.
 It is south of Pennsylvania and north of Newtown.
 Sidwell Street is the main road through the area, which splits into Old Tiverton Road and Blackboy road further east.
-It is the slightly less upmarket, eastern end of the city centre, and mainly comprises barbers, charity shops and foreign food stores.
+It is the eastern end of the city centre.
 The nearest railway station is St James Park.

-St Sidwell's and St James are names used interchangeably often to describe the same rough geographical area - neither of the two have formal boundaries.

 In popular culture

 The parish is mentioned in an 1865 edition of Charles Dickens' magazine All the Year Round: